-Be sure to read our hypoallergenic food guide if you decide to go this route.
+Be sure to read our best hypoallergenic dog food guide if you decide to go this route.
 We’ve put together five of the best options that are unlikely to trigger your dog’s food allergies.

 Additionally, many shampoos are designed to specifically address itchy skin.
-Such shampoos usually have oatmeal or other natural, skin-nourishing ingredients to help achieve the best results possible.
+Such dog shampoos for itchy skin usually have oatmeal or other natural, skin-nourishing ingredients to help achieve the best results possible.

 Just be sure that you don’t bathe your dog too frequently (no more than once per week), as this can actually cause dry skin and irritation.

 Pro Pet Works Natural Oatmeal Shampoo is a fantastic example.
 It is made from all-natural ingredients and specifically formulated to help ease your dog’s itchy skin.